All Products

 Hadoop provides two equivalent command formats for file system operations:

-• hadoop fs <args>: This is a generic file system command.
-It can operate on multiple Hadoop-compatible file systems, such as HDFS and the local file system (file:///).
+• hadoop fs <args>: A generic file system command that works with HDFS and other Hadoop-compatible file systems, including the local file system (file:///).

 All examples in this topic use hadoop fs.